Calling Test

 You know what God is asking.
 You also know it is uncomfortable.

 This is the collision point of the Christian life — where obedience and comfort meet head-on.
-And how you respond in this moment determines the trajectory of everything that follows.
+How you respond in this moment determines the trajectory of everything that follows.

 The Myth of Comfortable Calling